tiascott01/13_GroupProject2_ETL/README.md

       * Query_Subcategory_Table.csv - A csv which shows the queried "Subcategory" table.
       * Table_Queries.SQL- A SQL file which shows the queries used to generate the tables.
   * Resources - folder which contains resources need for import into the various code notebooks.
+    * NOTE: The contacts.csv was created with Pandas as option 1 export and contacts_regex.csv was created with regex as option 2 export.
+    * NOTE: The base file contacts.xlsx was renamed to contacts_unlceaned.xlsx to prevent confusion.
   * Images - folder which contains images for the project.
   * Files
       * .gitignore - file that dictates which files to upload to github.
 Ignores files with sensitive information or unnecessary files.